 The County of Orange requires all public service projects and activities providing services to homeless individuals and/or families to actively participate in the Homeless Management Information System (HMIS).
-The Ten Year Plan to End Homelessness also prioritizes the strengthening of data collection and participation across the system of care for homeless individuals and families.
+The Continuum of care also prioritizes the strengthening of data collection and participation across the system of care for homeless individuals and families.